AjayTomar3342/MSR-Assignment-2/README.md

 * The original process followed in the research paper applies to 13 different GitHub repositories to collect a strong inference on the actual research.
 With respect to reproducing the research, we have applied the research steps on only 1 repository to avoid scalability issues.

 * The sentiment analysis performed in the original research paper involves Senti4SD tool but due to the corrupted jar file within the Senti4SD code, we chose to alternatively go for NLTK Vader Sentiment analysis.
+In addition, NLTK Vader Sentiment Analysis sentiment scores for GitHub Commits(which were in the form of floating numbers ranging from [-1,1] were rounded up to -1/1(0 was pre-defined by the tool) as the output sentiment scores of GitHub Commits in original research process gave output in form of -1/0/1 for Negative, Neutral and Positive Sentiments for each GitHub Commit respectively.

 * Mann-Whitney U Test (aka, Wilcoxon Rank Sum Test) has been implied on the data for statistical analysis despite the fact that Wilcoxon Rank Sum Test was used in the research paper since both are officially the same.
 Both are known to produce similar results but with minute differences.